liu-dilef/IMPOLS-task/README.md

 Please send your results using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfIEEY4M5goGyolup09bkLGYxMhuI3nvQTWcJ4zuk7JDWe6XQ/viewform?usp=publish-editor)

 If you want to submit multiple runs, please fill the form for each run.
+The deadline for results submission is **December 8th**.

 Contact the organizers for any question.